pminmin/RoomAI/roomai/README.md

     # all in
     Showhand    = "Showhand"

-In Five Card Stud, the action has two parts: option and price.
-The actions has six types:
+In Five Card Stud, the action has two parts: option (action type) and price (count of chips).
+The option has six types: Fold, Check, Call, Raise, Bet and Showhand.
+The prices for Fold and Check must be zero.
+Some action examples: roomai.fivecardstud.FiveCardStudAction("Fold_0"), roomai.fivecardstud.FiveCardStudAction("Check_0"), roomai.fivecardstud.FiveCardStudAction("Call_15"), roomai.fivecardstud.FiveCardStudAction("Raise_15"), roomai.fivecardstud.FiveCardStudAction("Bet_15"), roomai.fivecardstud.FiveCardStudAction("Showhand_15")
-- roomai.fivecardstud.FiveCardStudAction("Fold_0").

-- roomai.fivecardstud.FiveCardStudAction("Check_0")

-- roomai.fivecardstud.FiveCardStudAction("Call_15")

-- roomai.fivecardstud.FiveCardStudAction("Raise_15")

-- roomai.fivecardstud.FiveCardStudAction("Bet_15")

-- roomai.fivecardstud.FiveCardStudAction("Showhand_15")

 #### 3. TexasHoldEm